 I have always preferred web development.
-I think it’s due to how quickly something can be published and made available to the world.
+I think it is due to how quickly content can be published and made available to the world.

 There are an endless number of tools and resources available for web developers.
 This post aggregates some of the tools and resources I have used throughout my projects.

-You can’t properly publish a website without a domain name.
+You need a domain name to properly launch a website.
 These are some of my favorite domain registrars.

 Design and Layout